magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39993-inventory-changes-done-through-api-are-not-reflected-on-the-frontend.md

 <ins>Steps to reproduce</ins>:

 1. Make sure the queue is set to execute with corn and the cron is installed and running.
-1. Create a configurable product, COC001, with two colors, Black and Red, and two sizes, M and L.
+1. Create a configurable product (COC001), with two colors (Black and Red), and two sizes (M and L).
 1. Make one option out of stock - COC001-Red-M.
 1. Load the configurable product from frontend and click on each color.
-When you click on **Red**, the size M should crossed out because it is OOS.
+When you click on **Red**, the size **M** should be crossed out because it is OOS.
 1. Make COC001-Red-M in stock using the following API endpoint and the payload:
     ```json
     POST http://{domain}/rest/V1/inventory/source-items